Ngan Shing-kwan

-However, in the 1980s, Ngan Shing-kwan's family-run governance of CMB was said to be conservative and out of touch, and problems such as declining bus service standards and labor disputes aroused public criticism, prompting the Hong Kong Government to hand over 26 and 14 bus routes to Citybus Limited in 1993 and 1995 respectively.
+However, in the 1980s, Ngan Shing-kwan's family-run governance of CMB was said to be conservative and out of touch, and problems such as declining bus service standards and labour disputes aroused public criticism, prompting the Hong Kong Government to hand over 26 and 14 bus routes to Citybus Limited in 1993 and 1995 respectively.
 The termination of CMB's franchise was further announced in February 1998, and CMB's franchised bus service ended at the end of August of the same year, with the new franchise being taken over by the New World First Bus Services Limited.
-Although Ngan Shing-kwan had been the Chairman and Supervisor of CMB since 1933, he had handed over the business to his children in the mid-1990s due to old age and declining health.
+Although Ngan Shing-kwan had been the chairman and Supervisor of CMB since 1933, he had handed over the business to his children in the mid-1990s due to old age and declining health.
 As a matter of fact, the Ngan family, which holds a lot of land for depots and staff quarters, has long had its sights set on real property development, so since the end of the franchise, CMB has in fact changed from a bus company to a company with purely real estate as its core business.

-Life (a person's whole life)
+Life

-early career
+Early career

-Ancestrally from Chaoyang, Guangdong, Ngan Shing-kwan was born in Hong Kong on December 18, 1900, the only son of Yen Wing-chi and his wife.
-Ngan Wing-chi originally worked as a Coolie (i.e., head of hard labor) in the Kowloon Wharves, and later as a coolie of the Jardine's Sugar Factory and the Tsim Sha Tsui Goods Warehouse, and as a foreman of a licensed rickshaw coolie in Kowloon.
-Apart from being responsible for hiring people from places like Chaozhou and Shantou to work in Hong Kong, he is also responsible for supervising the living of these coolies in Hong Kong, from which he also collects fees from these coolies.
-In 1901, the Hong Kong Government set up a committee to investigate the serious loss of manpower in sedan chair and rickshaw coolie, and Ngan Wing-chee was invited by the committee to give evidence.Ngan Wing-chee later set up his own rickshaw business in Kowloon, opening Wing Hing and Wing Lung rickshaw stores at 3 Frederick Lane and 112 Canton Road respectively, as well as a Sun Tak Lung rickshaw store at 110 Canton Road.
+Ancestrally from Chaoyang, Guangdong, Ngan Shing-kwan was born in Hong Kong on 18 December 1900, the only son of Ngan Wing-chi and his wife.
+Ngan Wing-chi originally worked as a Coolie (i.e., head of hard labour) in the Kowloon Wharves, and later as a coolie of the Jardine's Sugar Factory and the Tsim Sha Tsui Goods Warehouse, and as a foreman of a licensed rickshaw coolie in Kowloon.
+Apart from being responsible for hiring people from places like Chaozhou and Shantou to work in Hong Kong, he was also responsible for supervising the living of these coolies in Hong Kong, from which he also collected fees from these coolies.
+In 1901, the Hong Kong Government set up a committee to investigate the serious loss of manpower in sedan chair and rickshaw coolie, and Ngan Wing-chi was invited by the committee to give evidence.
+Ngan Wing-chi later set up his own rickshaw business in Kowloon, opening Wing Hing and Wing Lung rickshaw stores at 3 Frederick Lane and 112 Canton Road respectively, as well as a Sun Tak Lung rickshaw store at 110 Canton Road.